 3. www.redcrosscalling.org.au is owned and operated by Red Cross and https://fundraise.redcross.org.au/ is owned and operated by a third party.
 (Together these sites are the “Event Websites”).

 4. Red Cross manages Red Cross Calling on behalf of all state-based Red Cross offices and branches.

 5. Red Cross will not accept registrations from people residing in a country outside of Australia.

 6. People residing outside Australia can make online donations or sponsor a friend in Australia who is taking part in Red Cross Calling.
 All donations will be accepted if in collaboration with supporting a Red Cross Calling fundraising event or activity.

 7. If during your participation in Red Cross Calling as a Fundraiser or a Supporter Red Cross collects your personal information, Red Cross will send you information about how Red Cross collects and uses your personal information and your privacy rights.
-Some information about your privacy is available at http://www.redcross.org.au/supporterprivacy.aspx).
+Information about your privacy is available at http://www.redcross.org.au/privacy.aspx).

 8. The person whose name appears on the registration form will be the Registered Fundraiser which makes them solely accountable for managing the Event or Collection in an appropriate and responsible way.
 This includes cash handling and deciding on the Event date, venue, fundraising activity and any associated costs in running the Event.

 9. Red Cross will provide Registered Fundraisers with a Fundraiser Welcome Kit upon successful completion of a registration form being received.
 This will include but not limited to: a letter of authority to fundraise and equipment as requested on the registration form.
 Registered Fundraisers conducting a Collection will also receive a Volunteer ID badge, one receipt booklet and one plastic collection bag, secure collection buckets and lids.